ARM-software/CMSIS-Stream/Include/cg/nodes/README.md

 # Nodes

+Some nodes used in examples.

+Don't use those nodes in a product.
+Most are deprecated and will be removed.

-Some nodes.
-Some are used in the examples.
+The ones used in examples will be moved to the examples.

-There are CPP and Python versions for most of the nodes.